sylhare/Java/readme.md

 ### Polymorphism

+Polymorphism refers to the idea of having multiple forms, it occurs with child class and parent class when you inherite or pass a method.
+Each class can have its own implementation of the same method.

 #### Overriding

-Overriding is *runtime polymorphism* when you change the inherited method (can't override final or static, can't narrow encapsulation)
+Overriding is *runtime polymorphism* when you change the inherited method (can't override final or static, can't narrow encapsulation).
+Overrinding is tagged in java thanks to the `@Overriding` keyword.

 #### Overloading

-Overloading is *compile-time polymorphism* when you declare multiple time the same method but with different input
+Overloading is *compile-time polymorphism* when you declare multiple time the same method but with different input.
+There's no particular keyword for over loading, only multiple methods with same name but different arguments.

 ### Inheritance

+Inheritance refers to the process that enables one class to acquire the methods and variable of a parent class thanks to the `extends` keyword:

+- The class inheriting is the *subclass* (also called *child class* or *derived class*).
+- The class whose properties are inherited is the *super class* (also called *parent class* or *base class*)

+Inheritance can be regulated thanks to the encapsulation keywords seen above (public, private, ...). </br>
+The parent constructor (which are called when the class is instanced) can't be inherited by the child class.
+However it is automatically called in the constructor of the child class.

+The `super()` method can be used to call the parent constructor directly.
+You can also use the `super` keyword to call directly methods or variables from the parent class (for example `super.method()` or `super.value`)

 ### abstraction